Lich-Corals/linux-file-converter-addon/markdown/configuration.md

 <br/><br/>To turn off the <b>Configure NFC43 button</b> in the context menu and the <b>config hint</b> in the adaption window, open the config file with a text editor and set the `showConfigHint` variable to 'false'.
 <br/><br/>To turn off the '<b>convert to square</b>' option, open the config file with a text editor and set the `convertToSquares` variable to 'false'.
 <br/><br/>To turn off the '<b>convert to wallpaper</b>' functions, open the config file with a text editor and set the `convertToLandscapeWallpapers` and-or the `convertToPortraitWallpapers` variable to 'false'.

+> [!NOTE]
-<br/>Note: If you still have the `convertToWallpapers` option in your config.json file, you may remove it; it was replaced by the two options above and does not change anything anymore.
+> If you still have the `convertToWallpapers` option in your config.json file, you may remove it; it was replaced by the two options above and does not change anything anymore.

 ## Other options
-<br/>To turn off the <b>Double script installation Warning</b>, open the config file with a text editor and set the `checkForDoubleInstallation` variable to 'false'.
-Note: This option may be a bit buggy in Nemo, I'll fix it in the future if it appears to be annoying to some users.

 To turn off the __addition of timestamps__ to filenames, open the config file with a text editor and set the `timeInNames` variable to ‘false’.
 <br/><br/>To turn off the <b>"Conversion finished" notifications</b>, open the config file with a text editor and set the `displayFinishNotification` variable to 'false'.